 For more information about a member of the King’s Counsel Selection Panel, please click on the relevant name.

 Monisha is a media professional with expertise in commercial broadcast and digital media.
 She has significant experience of serving on a wide range of arts, media, education and regulatory boards.
-In addition to chairing the Kings Counsel Appointments Panel, she also chairs Wikimedia UK, the Arts and Humanities Research Council (UKRI) and Caterham School and is a Trustee of the Art Fund.
+In addition to chairing the Kings Counsel Appointments Panel, she also chairs Wikimedia UK, the Arts and Humanities Research Council (UKRI) (ends 31st March 2025), and Caterham School and is a Trustee of the Art Fund.
 She will commence her first term as Board Director and Council member for the Advertising Standards Authority from April 2024.

 In previous roles, she was an independent member on the Ofcom Content Board till 2023 and a founding board member of the Office for Students, the regulator and competition authority for Higher Education in England.
 Her first public role was as Trustee of Tate, appointed by Prime Minister in 2007.
 She has since served as a Trustee of the National Gallery, Foundling Museum and Donmar Warehouse.
 As a senior executive, she worked as Director of Sales for Europe, Africa, India and the Middle East for BBC Worldwide (now BBC Studios) from 2000 – 2010.